Liam-WB/Hackney-Coffee-Website-Liam-Blake-Portfolio-Project-1-/README.md

 Simple and minimal mockups were created at the start with Balsamiq Wireframes, which I would then experiment with and playtest later in gitpod until I would find positioning and styling that I was happy with.

 [Coffee Shop Website Wireframe.pdf](https://github.com/Liam-WB/hackney-coffee/files/11355175/Coffee.Shop.Website.Wireframe.pdf)

+## Style testing

+### Colours
+As mentioned above I tested for the best colour combination to allow for readability.
+These are the main colours I used:
+- Main Background/inverted headers/text for contrast: #f5deb3 (Wheat)
+- Main content text: #845c47 (Hazel/Coffee Brown)
+- Headers: #644444 (Maroon/Dark Chocolate Brown)

+### Fonts
+The main font I used was Roboto, and Bebas Neue for the headers.
+I also used East Sea Dokdo for the menu lists, to give them more of a chalk on blackboard asethetic.
+I used Sans Serif as a backup font.

+### Images
+For images used, please refer to the [Assets Folder]().